zicht/z/res/doc/roadmap.md

 - $(env.root) and such will be replaced by $(env:root), which is syntactical sugar for $(env.$env.root).
 This eliminates the select('env') call in the setup of the commands.
 This way, other dynamic configuration can be used in the future.
-The 'select' call will be deprecated and removed in 1.2, so usage of 'env.property' will be wrapped in a separate resolve function, which will trigger an E_USER_DEPRECATED message.
+The 'select' call will be deprecated and removed in 1.2, so usage of 'env.property' will be wrapped in a separate declaration, which will trigger an E_USER_DEPRECATED message.
 - The plugins will be removed from the default installation of Z and become a composer suggestion for the tool.
 It will get its own version tree and history, and be removed from releases of Z altogether.

+## version 2.0 ##
+- YAML will be replaced by a parser written entirely for Z, to get rid of the quirky YML vs Z syntax issues, such as quoting strings.
+-